tom-jj-G/KeplerExoplanets/README.md

 An initial load resulted in the following outcome:
 - "Successfully run.
 Total query runtime: 215 msec.
 9564 rows affected."

+*NOTE:*
+During initial loading I assumed, based on an initial quick read of the page describing the data columns of our source data file, that the column "kepid" might be suitable as a unique primary key.
+That turned out to NOT be the case, further review of the data model is required.
+- Data dictionary "Data Columns in Kepler Objects of Interest Table" is located here "https://exoplanetarchive.ipac.caltech.edu/docs/API_kepcandidate_columns.html#tce_info"

 ## Dashboard